2014-2015 Undergraduate & Graduate Catalog

-- You are not in default on educational loans and do not owe a refund for any federal funds received at Grand Valley or elsewhere.
+- You are not in default on educational loans and do not owe a balance as a result of returned aid for any federal funds received at Grand Valley or elsewhere.

 - You must meet all the requirements regarding registering for selective service, citizenship status, and drug conviction status.

 - You will respond promptly to any requests for additional information.
 Failure to do so may result in you being billed for a portion or all of the aid disbursed to you or will delay additional disbursements.